deriteidavid/conditionally_stable_circuits/README.md

 # conditionally_stable_circuits
 This is the supporting notebook and code to the paper titled **A feedback loop of conditionally stable circuits drives the cell cycle from checkpoint to checkpoint**, published to Scientific Reports and available under https://www.nature.com/articles/s41598-019-52725-1

+UPDATE 2020.05.18: The notebook is now compatible with python 3 and runs with the respective packages.

 # Supporting Information - Jupyter Notebook

 ## A feedback loop of conditionally stable circuits drives the cell cycle from checkpoint to checkpoint